sul-cidr/mime-hai-seminar-slides/slides.md

 <img class="r-stretch" src="assets/results/31_performances_hl.png" />

 :::
-We've returned briefly to the full table of performances, now with some colorization to point out recordings wih higher in-place or "sidereal" (relative to the backdrop) motion and inter-pose distances.
+We've returned briefly to the full table of performances, now with some colorization to point out recordings with higher in-place or "sidereal" (relative to the backdrop) motion and inter-pose distances.
 As you can see, most are from Bill T. Jones, who primarily directs dance works, while the other two tend to direct mostly operas and other more static forms of stage plays.
 So the motion and distance-based comparison may be better at clueing in to the difference in primary genres between the directors, while the pose embedding approach seems to be picking up something distinctive about each director's style.
 We'll look into what that might be in a minute.

 ---